PeerMeHQ/know/features/telegram-bot.md

 ## Commands

 - `/connect`: Learn how to connect yourself or your group to [superciety.com](https://superciety.com)
+- `/me`: Lookup your own SUPERID directly from the chat.
 - `/identify [tagged telegram user, Elrond @herotag or erd1 address]`: Lookup any user's SUPERID directly from the chat.